 The fuel breeding in the fuel cycle of all commercial light water reactors plays a significant role.
-In recent years, the commercial power industry has been emphasizing high-burnup fuels (up to 60 – 70 GWd/tU), which are typically enriched to higher percentages of 235U (up to 5%).
+In recent years, the commercial power industry has emphasized high-burnup fuels (up to 60 – 70 GWd/tU), typically enriched to higher percentages of 235U (up to 5%).
 As burnup increases, a higher percentage of the total power produced in a reactor is due to the fuel bred inside the reactor.

 Comparison of cross-sections